Rambo9223/Medical-Center-App/readme.md

 They can create new patient records like doctors.
 Admins have the unique permission to edit patient records and delete patient records.
 Any changes made will automatically update on the record.

 ![Admin-Patient-Record](/Screenshots/Edit-Patient-Admin.png)

-In the appoinments section admins can query the database in the same way as doctors and like the patient records, will only be able to see the non-confidential information on the appointment card.
+In the appoinments section admins can query the database in the same way as doctors and like with patient records, will only be able to see the non-confidential information on the appointment card.

 ![Admin-Appointment-Card](/Screenshots/Appointment-Card-Admin.png)

 They can edit and delete appoinments but they cannot archive appointment as this action is reserved for doctors once the appointment has been completed.
 Once archived appointments can only be deleted.

 ![Admin-Archived](/Screenshots/Archived-Appointment-Admin.png)

 The section that is exclusive to admins only is the users path.
 Navigate to the user page, like the patients page admins can query the database for the doctor & admin information of those that work at the clinic.

 ![Admin-User-Page](/Screenshots/User%20Page%20Admin.png)

 They can create new users, edit their information and delete users from the datatbase.

 ![Admin-User1](/Screenshots/User-Card-Admin.png)

 ![Admin-User2](/Screenshots/User-Card-Updated-Admin.png);